titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 for alpha in certain circumstances.
 This works well for most shaders, but can cause problems in rare circumstances.

-The following preprocessor directives are available to control this behavior:
+The following preprocessor directives are available to control this behavior and other interactions between the shader and the TE framework.

 #### #define TE_NOALPHAFIX
 The TE_NOALPHAFIX directive causes the renderer to use the "old", pre-EDC 2023 alpha